sreyrc/Bezier-Curves/README.md

 Bezier Curves based on control points that the user places on the screen.

 Curves can be calculated using any of the three methods:
-1. De-Castelejau algorithm or Nested Linear Interpolation (NLI)
+1. De-Casteljau algorithm or Nested Linear Interpolation (NLI)
 2. BB-Form
 3. Midpoint Subdivision